 Kennedy Creek Salmon Trail gives students an opportunity to watch spawning Chum salmon in their natural habitat.
 It provides an ideal field trip opportunity for your students and is designed for group learning.
 Visitors learn about salmon and environmental stewardship through a series of interpretive signs along the trail.
 It is an excellent way to give kids a real-world connection to concepts they are learning in the classroom.

 The salmon trail is a project of the South Puget Sound Salmon Enhancement Group and is supported through grants and donations.
 It was created as a learning opportunity for adults and children throughout the southern Puget Sound area.
-On weekends, the Friday after Thanksgiving and Veterans Day, the Trail is open to the general public and staffed with trained Trail Docents.
+On weekends in November, the Friday after Thanksgiving and Veterans Day, the Trail is open to the general public and staffed with trained Trail Docents.